amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

 observations.

 The Education dataset is now clean!!!
-See below the first 10 records of our clean up data. *(The first column displayed in table represents row numbers in full dataset, and can be ignored for this analysis)*
+See below the first 10 records of our clean up data.

-    formattable(head(Education,10))
+    HeadEC<-head(Education,10)
+    row.names(HeadEC)<-NULL #reset row.names, so they will not display in formattable output

+    formattable(HeadEC)

 <table>
 <thead>